TDI Interview with Niel Kriel.

 What aspects of the industry do you think need improving?

-Why do you think TDI is important for the industry and how it can help the industry develop?
+Why do you think TDI is important for the industry, and how can it help the industry develop?

 What was the greatest encouragement someone gave you regarding business?